 Service - directly related to welcoming and connecting people of all cultures both on and off campus.

 Character – personal qualities that contribute to scholarship, leadership and service.

 "Dr. Jischke wanted this honor to be bestowed upon someone who is not only a high academic achiever, but to someone who is culturally sensitive and willing to promote cultural understanding through volunteer service," says IP Associate Dean, Dr. David Ayers.
 "The successful candidate will excel in connecting domestic and international students on and off our campus."

-A committee composed of students and IP staff will select the recipient based on nominations submitted by faculty and staff.
+A selection committee composed of students and staff selects the award recipient based on nominations submitted by faculty and staff.